siddhant-17-codes/siddhant-17-codes/README.md

 ## About me

 I'm a software engineer with a strong backend foundation in Python, FastAPI, and PostgreSQL, and solid grounding in Data Structures, OOP, DBMS, and System Design.
 Experienced in building modular RESTful APIs, scalable data pipelines, and intelligent backend systems with emphasis on clean architecture, validation, and async performance.
-Complementary exposure to AI/ML integration, RAG pipelines, and LLM-powered applications — bringing an edge in modern backend development.
+I have deep exposure to AI/ML integration, RAG pipelines, and LLM-powered applications — bringing an edge in modern backend development.
 A collaborative problem-solver with a consistent record of delivering end-to-end projects across backend, mobile, and AI domains